jangxx/node-magichome/README.md

 Creates a new instance of the Discovery Mode.
 This does not send anything yet.

 **scan**(timeout, callback)
 Broadcasts a discovery packet to the network and then waits `timeout` milliseconds for a reply from the controllers.
-The callback will be called with `(err, devices)` where `devices` is an array of objects like this:
+The devices are returned in an array of objects like this:

 ```javascript
 {